-- 1) Food-animal producers with the assistance of a veterinarian are responsible for implementing health and welfare programmes on their farms (good farming practice) in order to promote animal health and food safety. - 2) Food-animal producers should: - a) draw up a health plan with the attending veterinarian that outlines preventative measures (feedlot health plans, mastitis control plans, endo- and ectoparasite control and vaccination programmes, etc.); - b) use antimicrobial agents only on prescription, and according to the provisions of the prescription; - use antimicrobial agents in the species, for the uses and at the dosages on the approved/registered labels and in accordance with product label instructions or the advice of a veterinarian familiar with the animals and the production site; - d) isolate sick animals, when appropriate, to avoid the transfer of pathogens; dispose of dead or dying animals promptly under conditions approved by the relevant authorities;
+- Food-animal producers, with the assistance and guidance of a veterinarian, are responsible for implementing animal health and welfare programmes on their farms in order to promote animal health and food safety. - 2) Food-animal producers should: - a) draw up a health plan with the attending veterinarian that outlines preventive measures (e.g. feedlot health plans, mastitis control plans, endo- and ectoparasite control, vaccination programmes and biosecurity measures); - b) use VMP containing antimicrobial agent(s) only on the prescription of a veterinarian or other suitably trained person authorised to prescribe VMP containing antimicrobial agent(s) in accordance with the national legislation and under the supervision of a veterinarian; - c) use VMP containing antimicrobial agent(s) in accordance with product label instructions, including storage conditions, or the instructions of the attending veterinarian; - d) isolate sick animals, when appropriate, to avoid the transfer of pathogens; dispose of dead or dying animals promptly under conditions approved by the relevant authorities;

-- e) comply with the storage conditions of antimicrobials in the rearing unit, according to the provisions of the leaflet and package insert; - address hygienic conditions regarding contacts between people (veterinarians, breeders, owners, children) and the animals treated; - comply with the recommended withdrawal periods to ensure that residue levels in animal-derived food do not present a risk for the consumer; - dispose of surplus antimicrobials under safe conditions for the environment; medicines should only be used within the expiry date, for the condition for which they were prescribed and, if possible, in consultation with the prescribing veterinarian; - i) maintain all the laboratory records of bacteriological and susceptibility tests; these data should be made available to the veterinarian responsible for treating the animals; - j) keep adequate records of all medicines used, including the following: - i) name of the product/active substance and batch number; - ii) name of prescriber and/or the supplier; - iii) date of administration; - iv) identification of the animal or group of animals to which the antimicrobial agent was administered; - v) clinical conditions treated; - vi) dosage; - vii) withdrawal periods; - viii) result of laboratory tests; - ix) effectiveness of therapy; - k) inform the responsible veterinarian of recurrent disease problems.
+- e) address on-farm biosecurity measures and take basic hygiene precautions as appropriate; - f) comply with and record the recommended withdrawal periods to ensure that residue levels in animal-derived food do not present a risk for the consumer; - g) use VMP containing antimicrobial agent(s) within the expiry date and dispose of unused and expired surplus VMP containing antimicrobial agent(s) under conditions safe for the environment; - h) maintain all the laboratory records of bacteriological and susceptibility tests; these data should be made available to the veterinarian responsible for treating the animals; - i) keep adequate records of all VMP containing antimicrobial agent(s) used, including the following: - j) keep adequate records of all medicines used, including the following: - i) name of the product and active substance, batch number and expiry date; - ii) name of prescriber and the supplier; - iii) date of administration; - iv) identification of the animal or group of animals to which the antimicrobial agent was administered; - v) clinical conditions treated; - vi) dosage; - vii) withdrawal periods including the end-date of the withdrawal periods; - viii) result of laboratory tests; - ix) effectiveness of therapy; - k) inform the responsible veterinarian of recurrent disease problems.